Spiritual Development here at Antrobus

 -

-During these calm, quiet times we begin to challenge perceptions and allow ourselves time to view things from a dif10rent perspective……….to live it, to experience it with our sense and set an example to those around us.
+During these calm, quiet times we begin to challenge perceptions and allow ourselves time to view things from a different perspective……….to live it, to experience it with our sense and set an example to those around us.

 Through our environment, our connections with others and our vison we create an atmosphere that brings the best out of everybody for everybody.
-An environment which nurtures, surrounds us with love, embraces our uniqueness and allows us to be fulfilled as we flourish each and every day.
+An environment which nurtures, surrounds us with love, embraces our uniqueness and allows us to be fulfill37 as we flourish each and every day.

 (Archbishop Robert Runcie)